If you already feel exhausted by politics, that is not a personal failing. It is partly the point.

 The chapters that follow are deliberately unglamorous.
 Food logistics.
 Grid capacity.
 Social care wages.
 Planning law.
 Tax enforcement.
 Procurement rules.
 Civil service headcount.
 These are not culture-war material.
 They are how a country actually works when it works.

-The programme is large.
+This programme is large.
 It costs money.
 It requires state capacity.
 It will be lied about in bad faith.
 Expect that.
 The fiscal and press chapters say so openly.

 What this series asks of you is discipline, not naivety.